 “God’s presence and glory stayed with the Israelites and over time He made them a very strong and powerful nation.
 Yet all that time they disobeyed God again, and again, and again.
 God finally ran out of patience – He sent the Babylonians to capture the Israelites and take them away from the land He had given them.
 At the same time, the cloud of God lifted up out of the temple, and He left His people (Ezekiel 10:18-19).”

 “God left them for 400 years,” Mr. Jones continued.
 “Finally, after 400 hundred years, God returned to them.
 This time, He came back not in a cloud but in a human form … as Jesus Christ.
 After Jesus was crucified and died for our sins, He arose from the grave.
 He then spent 40 days with His disciples and after promising them the Holy Spirit, Jesus was taken up to heaven in a cloud.
 The real exciting news is that Jesus is coming again on or with the clouds!
 Even more exciting, ‘Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.’
 (1Thessalonians 4:17).”

 “So kids, the next time you are daydreaming about the clouds, think about what a fun ride that will be for all those who believe in Jesus Christ … being lifted up into the clouds to meet Him and live with Him forever!”

-Originally published in the July/August 2011 Kids Think and Believe, Too!
+Originally published in the July/August 2011 issue of Kids Think and Believe, Too!
 Check it out for activities and a maze.

 Please call our office or email us at firstname.lastname@example.org for additional resources on these subjects.